daveloyall/dlc/README.md

         Editor -> dot -> "Image Viewer";
     }

-... after DLC, it will look like this:
+... after dlc, it will look like this:

     digraph makin_diagrams {
         #Author graphs via Common Lisp